xsrf/klipper-shell_exec/readme.md

 ```
 Afterwards enable "shell_exec" in the rinkhals interface.

 See https://github.com/jbatonnet/Rinkhals.apps/ for details on how to run and deploy apps.
-I will provide an `update.swu` later.

 ## Installation on other Klipper based printers